Fornoth/spotify-connect-web/README.md

 Supports the same options as the regular version

-## Quickstart using a pre-built chroot
+## Quickstart using a pre-built chroot (this method is outdated for now)
 If you just want to get running, you can use a pre-built chroot with the latest version installed.

     curl -O http://spotify-connect-web.s3-website.eu-central-1.amazonaws.com/spotify-connect-web.sh